Yanislavcore/artifacts-crawler/README.md

 Artifact links are added to `artifact` topic.
 Failed to fetch links are added to `quarantineUrls`.

+Also it uses Aerospike as cache for already met urls.

 ### `artifacts_fetcher`

 Fetches, unpacks and writes to filesystem artifacts (and metadata) from `artifact` topic.